Luis Robert Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.84).
+- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.88).

-- Guardians pitchers combine to give up 106 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (108 total, one per game).

-- The Guardians are sending Allen (4-3) to the mound to make his 15th start of the season.
-He is 4-3 with a 3.39 ERA and 76 strikeouts through 74 1/3 innings pitched.
+- The Guardians will send Civale (4-2) to the mound to make his 13th start of the season.
+He is 4-2 with a 2.54 ERA and 54 strikeouts in 71 2/3 innings pitched.

-- His most recent appearance came on Monday against the Kansas City Royals, when the left-hander went seven innings, surrendering four earned runs while allowing seven hits.
+- His last appearance was on Tuesday against the Kansas City Royals, when the right-hander threw eight innings, surrendering one earned run while giving up five hits.

-- The 24-year-old has amassed an ERA of 3.39, with 9.2 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .253 against him.
+- The 28-year-old has put up an ERA of 2.54, with 6.8 strikeouts per nine innings, in 12 games this season.
+Opposing hitters have a .212 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.